elastic/eui/packages/eui/.storybook/addons/code-snippet/README.md

       // instead.
 See the story for `EuiHeader/Multiple Fixed Headers` as an example.
       // @default false
       resolveChildren: true,
-      // Useful when the story outputs additional contnt that should not be included in the
+      // Useful when the story outputs additional content that should not be included in the
       // snippet and instead only the actual story component should be output as snippet.
       // @default false
       resolveStoryElementOnly: true,